bimalka98/Computer-Vision-and-Image-Processing/SINGLE VIEW GEOMETRY/Camera Calibration/README.md

 ```

-## Converting Focal Length from Pixels to Millimeters
+## Converting Focal Length from Pixels to Millimeters: (Not sure)

-To convert a known focal length in pixels to mm:
+1. To convert a known focal length in pixels to mm:

 F(mm) = F(pixels) * SensorWidth(mm) / ImageWidth (pixel).

 For an X4S, the image width in pixels is 5472.
 Context Capture indicates the sensor width is 13.2 mm, so the equation is simply:

 F(mm) = F(pixels) * 13.2 / 5472;

+2. can find the focal length(mm) by multiplying the size of the pixel on the sensor by the focal length(pixel)